Enneagram Type 4

 Enneagram Type 4 Overview

-Enneagram 4s idolise the innate quality of identity, sometimes called depth.
+This type idealises the universal innate quality of Identity or ‘the Point’ (name given by A.H.Almaas).
 The personality constellates around manufacturing the quality of identity.
 How do we embody identity/definition in the world?
 By attuning to what is missing in us, others and situations, by longing for what we don’t have and perceiving that others do, by magnifying feelings and emotions and through being ‘authentic’.
 This state of Envy, Enneagram 4s Passion (the Enneagram’s term for a chief feature), manifests most obviously in the domain of the dominant instinct.

 Names given to Enneagram Type 4